morefigs/pymba/README.md

 ### Testing installation

-If Vimba and pymba are installed correctly, then the following code should give the installed Vimba version.
+If Vimba and pymba are installed correctly, then the following code examples should give the installed Vimba version.
 No camera is needed.

+Checking the version using a context manager:

     from pymba import *

     with Vimba() as vimba:
         print vimba.getVersion()

+Or without using a context manager:

+    from pymba import *

+    vimba = Vimba()
+    vimba.startup()
+    print vimba.getVersion()
+    vimba.shutdown()

 ### Interacting with cameras

 Discover, open, manipulate, and capture frames from a camera.